Prospect Park, New Jersey: Education

+Prospect Park School Number Two / Middle School, with 162 students in grades 7–8.

-For ninth through twelfth grades, public school students attend Manchester Regional High School, which serves students from Haledon, North Haledon, and Prospect Park.
-The school is located in Haledon.
-The Manchester district participates in the Interdistrict Public School Choice Program, which allows non-resident students to attend the district's schools without cost to their parents, with tuition paid by the state.
-Available lots are announced annually by grade.
-As of the 2019–2020 school year, the high school had an enrollment of 796 students and 64.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
+For ninth through twelfth grades, public school students attend Manchester Regional High School, which also serves students from Haledon and North Haledon.
+As of the 2023–24 school year, the high school had an enrollment of 819 students and 60.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent districts, with two seats assigned to Prospect Park.

 Students are also eligible to attend the Passaic County Technical Institute, a countywide program located in Wayne.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 8.10 mi of roadways, of which 6.56 mi were maintained by the municipality and 1.54 mi by Passaic County.

 The only significant road serving Prospect Park is County Route 504.
 It enters from Haledon, following Haledon Avenue along the borough's southwestern border with Haledon and Paterson.
 It then crosses completely into Paterson, turns onto Main Street and reenters Prospect Park for a brief stretch before exiting into Hawthorne.